inmcm/kravatte/Readme.rst

 Kravatte Wide Block Cipher mode is a symmetric block cipher mode where the user can specify the size of the block, an arbitrary ``tweak`` value input, and arbitrary secret key.
-The ``KravatteWBC`` object, once initialized, can encrypt/decrypt messages of the given block size (or smaller). ``KravatteWBC`` is splits messages into left and right components and uses a 4-stage Feistal sequence to encrypt/decrypt.
+The ``KravatteWBC`` object, once initialized, can encrypt/decrypt messages of the given block size (or smaller). ``KravatteWBC`` splits messages into left and right components and uses a 4-stage Feistel sequence to encrypt/decrypt.

 Encrypt and Decrypt
 ~~~~~~~~~~~~~~~~~~~